How to Write a Book in 2019: 9 Simple Steps For New Writers

 Put the reader first

 Finally, and perhaps the most important piece of advice we can give you: remember to always put the reader first.
-This is especially difficult (say it with us!) as a first-time author.
+This is especially difficult as a first-time author.
 For one thing, you’ll want to demonstrate your stylistic prowess, and for another, you don’t have the best idea of how to implement structure yet.
-This combination means that your main ideas can easily end up muddled, lost among the sands of purple prose.
+This combination means that your main ideas can easily end up muddled.

 So try to constantly, consciously think about the reader over yourself.
 Keep the language accessible and the pacing fairly quick, the way most readers want in a book.
-You might feel compelled to write long, drawn-out metaphors and internal monologues to be more “literary” — but when was the last time you read a book just because it was literary?
-The story should always take precedence, because that’s what the reader cares about.
+You might feel compelled to write long, drawn-out metaphors to get your point across — but the narrative should always take precedence, because that’s what the reader cares about.